Plasmin: Interactions

 Plasmin has been shown to interact with Thrombospondin 1, Alpha 2-antiplasmin and IGFBP3.
 Moreover, plasmin induces the generation of bradykinin in mice and humans through high-molecular-weight kininogen cleavage.

+Plasmin has also been implicated to play a role in mammalian reproduction noting its important in fertilization and the oocyte-sperm interaction.
+Studies have shown that plasmin inhibition hindered oocyte maturation and embryo development.
+It can also inhibit cleavage rates and blastocyst formation as well as play a key role in sperm adhesion to the oocyte.